 - 443 (SSL)

 - Pools: Lists the pools assigned to each virtual service.
-Clicking a pool name opens the Analytics tab of the Pool Details Page.
+Clicking a pool name opens the Analytics tab of Pool detail page.

 - Service Engine Group: The group from which Service Engines may be assigned to the virtual service.